bThink-BGU/BPjs/docs/source/verification/index.rst

 From the Command Line
 ~~~~~~~~~~~~~~~~~~~~~

 To verify a b-program from the commandline, simply add the ``--verify`` switch.
 Use ``--full-state-storage`` to force the verification to use the full state data when determining whether a state was visited (requires more memory).
 To concentrate on liveness violations, add the ``--liveness`` switch.
-To limit the (possibly infinite) depth of the scan, use ``--mac-trace-length``:
+To limit the (possibly infinite) depth of the scan, use ``--max-trace-length``:

 .. code-block:: bash